 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Gleason has relatively fewer families with younger children, and/or college students.
 Combined, this makes Gleason a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The percentage of adults in Gleason who are college-educated is close to the national average for all communities of 21.84%: 18.10% of the adults in Gleason have a bachelor's degree or advanced degree.
+The education level of Gleason citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.10% of adults 25 and older in Gleason have a college degree.

 The per capita income in Gleason in 2022 was $29,089, which is middle income relative to Tennessee, and lower middle income relative to the rest of the US.
 This equates to an annual income of $116,356 for a family of four.
 However, Gleason contains both very wealthy and poor people as well.